 - By March 2024, we will have developed a child poverty action plan that is informed by the work and evidence of our Child Poverty Taskforce that enables us to take targeted action to reduce poverty for children and families in Powys.
-This taskforce will focus upon: - Ensuring existing and new provision is accessible and shared effectively - o Expanding the current position to support children and their families - Providing increased support for children and families in schools - Communication with stakeholders and communities to ensure we are doing the right things to help them - We will work to mitigate the impacts of the cost-of-living crisis and use the council's resources and partnerships to support residents and businesses, collaborating as partners to ensure effective shared data and insight to be able to provide support to people - We will work to develop community enterprises across the County that provide support to households and businesses through various projects, including areas such as supporting people with managing their energy usage to help reduce costs - The Where People Live Programme as part of the Transformation Portfolio will help improve where people of Powys live, such as supporting homelessness, accommodation for vulnerable people and social housing.
+This taskforce will focus upon: - Priority 1: Share Provision Effectively - Priority 2: Review, Revise and Expand Current Provision to Support Children and their Families

+- Priority 3: Review and Provide Increased Support for Children and Families in Schools - o Priority 4: Engagement and Recognition - We will work to mitigate the impacts of the cost-of-living crisis and use the Council's resources and partnerships to support residents and businesses, collaborating as partners to ensure effective shared data and insight to be able to provide support to people. - We will work to develop community enterprises across the county that provide support to households and businesses through various projects, based upon sustainable energy, technology and building community initiatives. - The Where People Live Programme will, as part of the Transformation Portfolio, help improve where people of Powys live, such as supporting homelessness, accommodation for vulnerable people and social housing.